maglietti/QB-OrderTrackingGuide/conclusion.md

 |**Share access to reports.**|Enabled management to see the status of the buisness without asking.|Dashboard|

-By enabling other users to enter orders and view reports, you empowered them to be self-sufficient.
+You made it easy for others in your team to enter orders and view reports, you empowered them to be self-sufficient.
 Everyone wins!

 * Your team has the information they need at their fingertips.
 * Your company is run more efficiently, saving time and money.